Best TVs for Xbox Series X 2025: amazing panels for Xbox gamers

 (Image credit: Canva)

-Here we've put the best TVs for Xbox Series X in one single list for your consideration.
-While our more expansive guide to the best gaming TVs range in size, price and features, in this case we've whittled down some of the makes and models to bring to you the ones that work beautifully with Xbox Series X.
+Here we've collected the very best TVs available for the Xbox Series X console in one place.
+While our more comprehensive guide to the best gaming TVs range in size, price and features, in here we've whittled down some of the makes and models to bring to you the ones that work beautifully with Microsoft's Xbox Series X.

-If Microsoft's next-gen console is your console of choice, then you're in absolute the right place.
+If the console is your gaming machine of choice, then you've found the right list.
 However, if you're on the Sony side of the fence then you're going to want to check out our best TVs for PS5 guide instead.

 When you're looking for the best TV for Xbox Series X you’re going to want to keep an eye out for features such as Variable Refresh Rate (VRR) and Auto Low Latency Mode (ALLM) – and full support of the HDMI 2.1 specification is great to have too, unless you're looking to save some cash.